 Producer Samuel Bronston is known for producing a series of epic high spectacle films with impressive casts and huge sets.
-Bronston went to Spain at 1958 to make an adventure film.
+Bronston went to Spain in 1958 to make an adventure film.

 John Paul Johns directed by John Farrow.
-He found extremely good conditions to finance films in Europe thanks to american entrepreneur Pierre S. Dupont III.
+He found extremely good conditions to finance films in Europe thanks to American entrepreneur Pierre S. Dupont III.
 Spanish government gave him a preferential treatment in order to film on historical locations.
 He also found Spanish’s low rates very affordable for filming.
-British and American started to used Spanish locations since the middle 50´s , and when Bronston arrived, he found a highly qualified crews in all departments.
+British and American started to used Spanish locations since the middle 50 ´s, and when Bronston arrived, he found a highly qualified crew in all departments.

 Samuel’s Bronston created his Studios near Madrid, where they built enormous sets for his epic films played by some of the most famous Hollywood stars.

-To recreate those fabulous sets he contracted some of the mos prestigious art directors and production designers of that moment.
-Other Hollywood epic films like Ben-hur, Cleopatra or The ten Commandments, are full of miniatures and matte paintings.
-At Bronston films everything had to be built real size.
-The have the money and the technicians to make it that way.
-There was only a few exception of that rule.
+To recreate those fabulous sets he contracted some of the most prestigious art directors and production designers of that moment.
+Other Hollywood epic films like Ben-Hur, Cleopatra or The ten Commandments, are full of miniatures and matte paintings.
+At Bronston films, everything had to be built real size.
+They have the money and the technicians to make it that way.
+There were only a few exceptions to that rule.

-His first Epic film was , King of Kings (1960) directed by Nicholas Ray and distributed by MGM.
+His first Epic film was, King of Kings (1960) directed by Nicholas Ray and distributed by MGM.
 Art direction under George Whakevich and Enrique Alarcón.
-Although both of them were frequent and accomplished users of “in camera” tricks involving foreground miniatures and glass paintings, at Bronston Films they favored the post production matte painting technique.
-The few matte paintings on that film were done by MGM matte department under Lee Leblanc, with Matthew Yuricich as matte painter.
+Although both of them were frequent and accomplished users of “in camera” tricks involving foreground miniatures and glass paintings, at Bronston Films they favored the post-production matte painting technique.
+The few matte paintings on that film were done by MGM matte department under Lee Leblanc, with Matthew Yuricich as a matte painter.

 They also used some huge background paintings of the city.
 Construction department was under Francisco Prosper, who was also a miniature expert.
 Among his collaborators was scenic and glass painter Emilio Ruiz who was responsible for the scenic backings.